-The procedure to install composite or wood exterior shutters is largely determined by the window configuration and the task they will be asked to perform.
+The procedure to install wood exterior shutters is largely determined by the window configuration and function they will be asked to perform.
 The execution depends on the objective outlined in the measuring for outside shutters phase.
-The installed outdoor panels will either be hinged to swing open and closed or permanently fixed in place with screws.
+The installed outdoor shutters will either be hinged to swing open and closed or permanently fixed in place with screws.
 There are several exterior shutter mounting options.

 Step 2: Observe and remove any obstructions that may prevent the panels from swinging fully open.

 Step 3: With the shutters still in the window, identify where the outdoor hinges will attach.
-Use pieces of painter’s tape to mark each hinge location, which can be extremely valuable when installing multiple window shutters at one time.
+Use pieces of painter’s tape to mark each hinge location on the shutter, which can be extremely valuable when installing multiple window shutters at one time.

 Step 4: Remove the panels and place horizontally on sawhorses or another flat elevated surface.
 The side of the outdoor shutter that was facing out will now be facing up.
 Replace the painter’s tape in one corner with the selected hinge.
 Align the strap or New York Style L-hinges vertically to the edge of the panel and horizontally to the center of the rail.
 Mortise hinges and narrower surface mount hinges often align more centrally.

 Tip: Salvage original fittings when installing replacement shutters to save money.
 Recondition by using a wire brush to remove loose debris and mild corrosion.
 Clean and spray paint to restore the original luster.

 Step 5: Use an awl to mark each hole, then tighten all screws.
 Mount all remaining hinges in the same fashion.

 Step 6: Return the exterior shutters to the window with the shims in place.
 Seat each pintle into place and embed a screw into the casing through the lower hole on all four corners.
 Swing the panels partially open and carefully lift off of the pintles making sure not to alter their alignment.
 Then, fasten the remaining pintle screws.